Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

   * Updates the thruster strength based on the t value.
   * Toggles the thruster on and off based on the tap gesture.
 * Let's define a stub System for now to get us started.
+-->

+Remember to read [Apple's documentation](https://developer.apple.com/documentation/realitykit/implementing-systems-for-entities-in-a-scene) about implementing RealityKit Systems, if you haven't already.

+We're going to need a System that's responsible for doing things based on the user's current hand state.
+The system will need to determine (and store) the current/previous t values, whether the thumb is/was touching the imaginary line, etc.

+Then, the System will use the stored information to affect the simulation.
+For example, it will update the thruster strength based on the t value, and toggle the thruster on and off based on the tap gesture, and so on.

+Let's define a stub System for now to get us started.

 ```swift
 class ThrusterSystem : System {